gbif/ssg-gb26/content/01_programme/en.md

 Time: 09:00-17:00
 Venue: Naturalis, Auditorium

-*The meeting is open to Governing Board delegates and invited observers*
+*The meeting is open to Governing Board delegates, elected GBIF Chairs and Vice-chairs and invited observers*

 **Dinner**
 Time: to be confirmed
 Venue: to be confirmed

-*All Governing Board delegates and observers are invited to join the Dinner*
+*All Governing Board delegates, elected GBIF Chairs and Vice-chairs and invited observers are invited to join the Dinner*

 -----------------------